-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objective: W /ater 17.
+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objective: Wa ater 17.
 Reduce the risk of flooding and the resulting detriment to public wellbeing, the economy and the environment.
 Natural environment Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
-Up-to-date countywide information does not appear within the 2011/13 AMR.
-Therefore data from 2010/11 has been used.
-2010/11: None There is no locally specific data available at present.
-There have been no approvals contrary to EA advice since reporting began in 2004.
+The 2011-2013 AMR does not contain updated conservation data.
+There is no locally specific data available at present.
+2010/11: None There have been no approvals contrary to EA advice since reporting began in 2004.
 To have no applications permitted contrary to EA advice.
-None identified.
-Herefordshire Council AMR (2010/11) SEA Topic cover ed by objective: W /ater, air, soil, mate rial assets 18.
+Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. - SEA Topic cover ed by objective: Wa ater, air, soil, mate rial assets 18.
 Minimise local and global pollution and protect or enhance environmental resources.
-Natural environment Agricultural land usage by quality LA to monitor the number of hectares of the best and most versatile agricultural land (grades 3a and higher) lost to development.
-The agricultural land classification around Dorstone is mainly Grade 4 (Poor).But there are areas of Grade 2 and 3 land on the edge of the parish. - Measure the number of hectares of best and most versatile soil lost through development.
-Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
-DEFRA 'Magic' website for land classification
+Natural environment Agricultural land usage by quality There is no countywide or locally specific data available at present. - Measure the number of hectares of best and most versatile soil lost through development.
+Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. -